XiaSun-Atmos/test-case-docs/source/2020ColdBias.rst

 Model Configuration and Datasets ..............................

 The case runs are initialized at 12z Jan 17, 2020 with 168 hours forecasting.
 The corresponding namelist options that need to be changed are listed below.
 The app uses ``./xmlchange`` to change the runtime settings.
-The settings needs to be modified to set up the start date, start time, and run time are listed below.
+The settings that need to be modified to set up the start date, start time, and run time are listed below.

 .. code-block:: bash